 For the last several years, I have been pre-grieving Peanut's death.
 I have been afraid I would completely fall apart and lose my will to live.

-Luckily for me, his death was not complicated by other emotions.
+Now that the worst has actually happened, I got lucky, because his death was not complicated by other emotions.
+I am just really sad and that's okay.
 We supported each other throughout his life and he was right there in my lap when he chose to go.

 It turns out that his death was not as terrible as I thought it would be.
 I thought I would want to jump off a bridge when he died.
 I literally had my family on suicide watch.